Setting up SLAs

 The time metric is like a stopwatch that starts and stops the countdown to your SLA goal.
 For example, you might pause time while you wait for the customer to respond, and stop time when the issue is resolved.
 The calendar counts time according to your team's schedule.
 For example, you might pause it outside of business hours, or during holidays.

-You can set multiple conditions for the start, stop, and pause time.
 For example, the goal of this SLA is to respond to Access issues within two hours.
 This includes responding when the issue is created, as well as when the customer updates the issue: